-Janet Clark directs the Office of Fellowship at the National Institute of Mental Health (NIMH), where she is responsible for the development and oversight of the Division of Intramural Research Program’s (IRP) multidisciplinary Training Program.
-She founded and serves as director of the NIMH IRP Translational Neuropsychopharmacology Initiative and serves as director of the NIMH IRP Translational Neuropsychopharmacology Task Force.
-Prior to joining NIMH, she was an associate professor in the department of pharmacology and physiology at Drexel University College of Medicine, director of the Pharmacology and Physiology Graduate Program, and codirector and cofounder of the Drug Discovery and Development Graduate Program.
-Her career started in the pharmaceutical industry, where she spent 10 years at Merck Research Laboratories supporting drug discovery efforts in neuropharmacology through preclinical research.
+Janet Clark is the director of the office of fellowship training for the National Institutes of Mental Health (NIMH).
+In her current role, she is responsible for developing and overseeing a multidisciplinary training program in NIMH’s Intramural Research Program (IRP).
+In addition, she founded and served as director of the NIMH IRP Translational Neuropsychopharmacology Initiative to re-invigorate psychiatric drug discovery.
+Prior to joining NIMH, she was an associate professor in the pharmacology and physiology department at Drexel University College of Medicine (DUCOM), director of the pharmacology and physiology graduate program, and co-director and co-founder of the drug discovery and development graduate program.
+Clark started in the pharmaceutical industry where she spent 10 years at Merck Research Laboratories supporting drug discovery efforts in neuropharmacology through preclinical research.

 Nathan Vanderford, PhD

 Nathan Vanderford is assistant professor of toxicology and cancer biology in the College of Medicine at the University of Kentucky.
 He is coauthor of ReSearch: A Career Guide for Scientists (Academic Press), which focuses on guiding trainees’ career development.
 He has also published several articles on improving graduate education in journals including Science, Nature, and Nature Biotechnology.
 Vanderford earned his BS in agricultural biotechnology and his PhD in biochemistry from the University of Kentucky and completed postdoctoral training at Vanderbilt University.